Hit Man (1972 film)

-Hit Man is a 1972 American crime film directed by George Armitage and starring Bernie Casey, Pam Grier and Lisa Moore.
-It is a blaxploitation-themed adaptation of the Ted Lewis 1970 novel Jack's Return Home, more famously adapted as Get Carter (1971), with the action relocated from England to the United States.
+Hit Man is a 1972 American crime thriller film written and directed by George Armitage, produced by Gene Corman, and starring Bernie Casey and Pam Grier.
+It is a blaxploitation-themed adaptation of Ted Lewis' 1970 novel Jack's Return Home, more famously adapted as Get Carter (1971), with the action relocated from England to the United States.

 Plot

 Tyrone Tackett, a former police officer, returns to Los Angeles to investigate the suspicious death of his brother, Cornell.
 Cornell's girlfriend, prostitute Irvelle Way, denies knowledge about Cornell's death, but Tyrone insists she attend the funeral for further questioning.
 At Cornell's house, Tyrone notices he is being followed by two men, Baby Huey and Leon.
 He finds Cornell's shotgun but not his teenage daughter, Rochelle.
 At the funeral, he learns Cornell died from drowning after driving off the road while drunk.
 Rochelle refuses Tyrone's offer to live with him.
 Irvelle’s presence at the funeral sparks animosity in Rochelle, prompting Tyrone to threaten Irvelle for the truth.

 Tyrone, joined by Cornell’s business partner Sherwood Epps, revisits Cornell's home.
 They drink heavily, and Sherwood offers Tyrone a car if he helps repossess it.
 At the car lot, Tyrone calls his girlfriend, Nita Biggs, and speaks to her erotically, unsettling Sherwood's customers.
 Tyrone later rents a motel room from manager Laural Garfoot.
-The following day, he examines the scene where Cornell’s car went off-road and confronts Huey by shooting his car tire.
+The following day, he examines the scene where Cornell’s car went off-road and confronts Huey by shooting Huey's car windshield.

 Tyrone attends a dogfight to find local mobsters and encounters Shag Merriweather, a driver for mobster Nano Zito.
 Tyrone commandeers Shag's car and gains access to Zito's mansion.
 Zito challenges Tyrone to a handball game; Tyrone wins, leading to a confrontation with Shag.
 Tyrone seeks to connect with Rochelle, but she rejects him.
 At the motel, Tyrone has a sexual encounter with Laural; Sherwood interrupts, warning that Huey, Leon, and another thug are looking for Tyrone.
 Tyrone captures Huey, who reveals Theotis Oliver, a pornographic theater owner, as the person behind the harassment.